 We began our hike on White Rock Mountain Rd.
 I planned on doing the White Rock out and back but I saw the sign for White Rock Loop 6 miles at the trailhead.
 Instantly, I decided to do the loop.
 Who doesn’t like a loop, right?
 I followed the sign for Keystone Thrust and White Rock Loop.
 If you want to do this clockwise, look for a trailhead to the west of the information board.

-The trail was busy in the beginning with tourists but after we passed the split to the Keystone Thrust, we were alone and it felt remote.
+The trail was busy at the beginning with tourists but after we passed the split to the Keystone Thrust, we were alone and it felt remote.
 The trail began on an incline.
 There was no steep incline or decline to mention though.
 I loved the rugged sandstone of Red Rock Canyon.